samselikoff/samselikoff.com/tutorials/intro-to-d3-big-data.md

 But we're here to create data visualizations!
 And data vis isn't quite the same as GUI programming.
 It's about mapping data (say, a time series dataset) to elements on the screen (bars, circles, or points).

 Building visualizations with tools that are suited for GUI programming is difficult and verbose.
-For example, if we were to set the heights of some hypothetical bars that exist in an HTML document with vanilla JavaScript, it'd look something like this:
+For example, if we were to set the heights of some hypothetical bars in an HTML document with vanilla JavaScript, it'd look something like this:

 ```js
 var nums = [80, 53, 125, 200, 28, 97];